Frequently Asked Questions (FAQs)

 General Dentistry

 Most people benefit from visiting the dentist every six months for a routine check-up and professional clean, though your individual needs may vary.
-At Nundah General & Emergency Dental, Dr Legin assesses your oral health and recommends a schedule tailored to your specific circumstances.
+Dr Legin will assess your oral health and recommend a schedule tailored to your specific circumstances.

 Regular dental visits are essential for maintaining good oral health and catching potential problems early.
-During these appointments, Dr Legin can identify issues such as tooth decay, gum disease or worn fillings before they develop into more serious concerns requiring extensive treatment.
-Professional cleaning also removes plaque and tartar build-up that regular brushing and flossing can't fully eliminate.
+During these appointments, Dr Legin can identify issues such as tooth decay, gum disease, or worn fillings before they progress to more serious concerns that may require extensive treatment.
+Professional cleaning also removes plaque and tartar buildup that regular brushing and flossing may not fully eliminate.

 Some patients may need more frequent visits, particularly if they have: